-Students will be expected to attend intervention after school and require you to work independently to complete certain theory based investigations and tasks.
+Students will be expected to attend intervention after school and required to work independently to complete certain theory based investigations and tasks.
+Pupils contribute to the local community by preparing food for some cultural events.

-Most students who do GCSE Food Nutrition and Preparation move on to do an A' level in Food Nutrition and Science and progress on to a science degree related subject which can lead to gaining professions in a wide range of career paths.
+Students who do GCSE Food Nutrition and Preparation could move on to do an A level in Food Nutrition and Science and progress on to a science degree related subject which can lead to gaining professions in a wide range of career paths.
 This option provides an excellent foundation for students interested in a food career such as a clinical dietician, food and nutrition management, diet nutritionist, qualified chef, physician, food scientist.